Blue Velvet (song): Lana Del Rey version

 American singer and songwriter Lana Del Rey released a cover of the song "Blue Velvet" in 2012.
-It was taken from reissue of her second studio album Born to Die – The Paradise Edition and her third EP, Paradise.
-It was released as a single on September 20, 2012, through Interscope Records, and used in an advertising campaign for the clothing retailer H&M.
+It appears on her third extended play, Paradise.
+It was released as a promotional single on September 20, 2012, through Interscope Records, and used in an advertising campaign for the clothing retailer H&M.

 Background

 Del Rey had recorded a cover of "Blue Velvet" for her 2012 H&M Autumn campaign.
-On September 20, the song was released as a single.
+On September 20, the song was released as a promotional single.
 Del Rey was selected for the H&M ad campaign after an impressive performance at a Mulberry dinner party.
 Industry moguls Michelle Williams, Alexa Chung, Elizabeth Olsen, and Anna Wintour attended the party and were impressed by the performance.
 A public relations manager for H&M said Del Rey was chosen because they "were looking for a style icon and singer to model our fall collection and so Lana Del Rey was the perfect choice."

 Music video

-On September 19, the music video, which served as a commercial for the H&M 2012 Autumn Collection as well, for "Blue Velvet" was released through H&M. In the video, Del Rey is singing the song in a low-lit room before an audience of pallid people, playing an Americana lounge singer dressed in a pink mohair sweater, She is then hypnotized.
+On September 19, the music video for "Blue Velvet", which served as a commercial for the H&M 2012 Autumn Collection as well, was released through H&M. In the video, Del Rey is singing the song in a low-lit room before an audience of pallid people, playing an Americana lounge singer dressed in a pink mohair sweater, She is then hypnotized.
 Three women dressed identically to Del Rey sit on a couch and watch her coldly.
 At the end, a little man walks into the room, pulls out the plug for Del Rey's microphone, silencing her.
-Compared to the David Lynch film of the same name, it was directed by Johan Renck. and composed in post-World War II Americana fashion and the notion of external beauty cloaking inner vulnerability.
+Compared to the David Lynch film of the same name, it was directed by Johan Renck, and composed in post-World War II Americana fashion and the notion of external beauty cloaking inner vulnerability.
 A behind the scenes video was filmed and posted to H&M's official YouTube channel.